 Store it in glass bottles or jars if you’re not going to use it right away.

-The Mad Scientist Cocktails themselves are simple: a shot of vodka and clear soda, like lemon-lime or ginger ale.
-Even club soda will do!
+These Mad Scientist Cocktails themselves are simple: A shot of vodka plus clear soda, like lemon-lime soda, ginger ale or ginger beer.
+Even club soda will work!

 Once mixed in the glass — I used these adorable mixology beakers for added effect — drop in a cube of dry ice.
 Immediate bubbles and smoke!
 And so much fun.
 Your guests will definitely be impressed with your trick.
-Or treat?
-Happy Halloween! // susannah
+(Or treat?)

 - Mixology Beakers by Libbey